Governors

 She is a member of the Finance and Premises and the Head Teacher Performance Review Committee.
 Her focus subjects are Maths and Computing.

-In her free time she enjoys singing with Pangbourne Choral Society, walking Milly dog with her partner Tim Suiter and watching European language crime dramas.
+In her free time she enjoys singing with Pangbourne Choral Society, walking Milly the dog with her partner Tim Suiter and watching European language crime dramas.

-Julie Kuteesa
+Photo of Julie Kuteesa Julie Kuteesa

 Julie worked for the NHS for over 30 years, during which time she worked in a variety of roles from a Registered Midwife to a Divisional General Manager.
-Currently, She manages billing and payments for both NHS and private patients and is a Board Trustee for a local theatre company.
+Currently, she manages billing and payments for both NHS and private patients and is a Board Trustee for a local theatre company.

 She has been a Governor of Whitchurch Primary School since May 2017 and brings a passion for education as well as a wide range of skills to help the school continue to thrive and develop.
-She has two daughters, one at the school and feels very privileged to have the opportunity to support such an incredible school in this way.
+She has two daughters, one at the school, and feels very privileged to have the opportunity to support such an incredible school in this way.

-Michael Smith
+Photo of Michael Smith Michael Smith

 Michael has been a governor since late 2019.
 He lives in Whitchurch with his wife and two daughters.
 Professionally, Michael works in legal and contract management in the technology space.
 Michael supports Safeguarding and Computing, amongst other tasks.
-Originally from Australia, Michael enjoys the local countryside and lifestyle
+Originally from Australia, Michael enjoys the local countryside and lifestyle.

 Print Friendly, PDF & Email